espsrc/droplets/docs/github.md

 First, go back to the repository by clicking on its name on the top of the page.
 You will see that the README file now contains your changes.
-If you see the "commits" section now should contain at least 2 (the initial commit when you created the files in the repository, and the change you just commited).
+If you see the "commits" section now should contain at least 2 (the initial commit when you created the files in the repository, and the change you just committed).
 Click on the `commits` section.
 You will see a list with the full history of changes (commits) in your repository.
 A commit may contain changes from several files.
 Click on the name of the first commit (or in the 7-letter code on the